IBM/optimize-procurement-and-inventory-with-ai/README.md

 model created from the previous step, and accesses it via API.
 He builds a
 web-application that calls the deployed model via API in order to give the store manager the optimal combination of plants and the number of items to order from each plant.
 The application displays the results using bar charts.
-Use the [Create a web-application to prescribe an optimal procurement strategy](web-app/README.md) to see how to build a web-application that accesses a deployed decision optimization model via API and displays the results as a bar chart for the manager to use.
+Use the [Create a web-application to optimize plant selection based on cost and capacity](web-app/README.md) to see how to build a web-application that accesses a deployed decision optimization model via API and displays the results as a bar chart for the manager to use.